p2panda/handbook/website/docs/specification/data-types/operations.md

 - Operations represent atomic data changes.
 - Operations are published as the payload of _bamboo entries_.
 - Operations are identified by the hash of their bamboo entry.
-- every operation is associated with a [bamboo author](/specification/data-types/key-pairs), which is encoded in the operation's _entry_
+- Every operation is associated with a [bamboo author](/specification/data-types/key-pairs), which is encoded in the operation's _entry_

 :::info Definition: Operation ID